vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. The best way to get started is to quit talking and begin doing. - Walt Disney
 > 1. Success usually comes to those who are too busy to be looking for it. - Henry David Thoreau
 > 1. Opportunities do not happen, you create them. - Chris Grosser
-> 1. Success is the sum of small efforts, repeated day in and day out. - Robert Collier -- **Here**
+> 1. Success is the sum of small efforts, repeated day in and day out. - Robert Collier
 > 1. The best revenge is massive success. - Frank Sinatra
 > 1. Do not wait for opportunity.
 Create it. - Anonymous
-> 1. You Do not have to be great to start, but you have to start to be great. - Zig Ziglar
+> 1. You do not have to be great to start, but you have to start to be great. - Zig Ziglar -- **Here**
 > 1. Success is not the key to happiness.
 Happiness is the key to success.
 If you love what you are doing, you will be successful. - Albert Schweitzer
 > 1. The only limit to our realization of tomorrow is our doubts of today. - Franklin D. Roosevelt
 > 1. Do your thing and Do not care if they like it. - Tina Fey